luolin101/CodeV/README.md

 ```
 This will generate the processed video information under the `output_folder_video` directory.

-Note: Given that the Visual Language Models (VLM) may not strictly follow the json format required by prompt when generating responses, and manual adjustment is needed.
+Note: Given that the VLM may not strictly follow the json format required by prompt when generating responses, and manual adjustment is needed.

 ### Patch Generation
 1.Add Image Information